Strategy (magazine)

 Strategy is a Canadian business magazine about marketing, advertising and media.
 The magazine is published by Brunico Communications, and was launched in 1989.

+Each year, Strategy hosts a number of industry awards, including Strategy Agency of the Year, the Marketing Awards, the Strategy Awards, the MIAs, and the Shopper Innovations Awards.

 It was merged in 2016 with Marketing, a formerly competing title which Brunico acquired from Rogers Media.